You’ve heard that ‘teamwork makes the dream work.’ It might surprise you to learn that it took me some time to learn this lesson.

 I had reached a crossroads with my business, and it was time to move forward by getting help or fail.
 This is a story that I have lived and I am living right now.

 Today I am proud to announce that I was asked to contribute a chapter for the second edition of the Success University for Women book.
 The first edition was a critically acclaimed bestseller and an inspiration for women everywhere.
 It is a huge honor to be part of such a prestigious publication and a privilege to contribute alongside such accomplished women leaders.
+I’m honored to see my name in the table of contents.

 When considering a topic to write about, I knew that the experience of team building was a story I wanted to tell.
 I wanted to share my journey with other women.
 I wanted to candidly explain how I did the research, put the right pieces and people in place, created a growth strategy and executed it.
 This is a lesson that applies to the corporate world, as more and more women are taking on management and supervisory roles at the highest level of their companies.